filipmilo/dotfiles/README.md

-# My arch linux config files
+# My config files

+  .tmux.conf should be placed in the home dir, the rest should go into the ~/.config dir